orstavik/doubledots/doc/6_threads_async_mode.md

 1. the event loop as a stack of cards.
 2. Each event is a card.
 Everything that happens is an event.
 And each event has finished propagating before the next one runs.
 3. For each event, you have a numbered list of reactionchains.
-4. Each reactionchain is divided into `:`-separated reactions.
+4. Each reactionchain is split in `:`-separated reactions.

 Furthermore, to make it easier to read:
 5. Every completed reaction that has completed is highlighted in green.